silx-kit/pyFAI/doc/source/index.rst

 reference sample material (called calibrant).
 After calibration, the geometry can be saved in a *poni-file* and used to perform azimuthal averaging of several samples.
-The geometry used by pyFAi is described in this scheme:
+The geometry used by pyFAI is described in this scheme:

 .. figure:: img/PONI.png
    :align: center